The Department of Spanish and Portuguese and the Graduate College offer several kinds of financial support:

 Graduate Assistant / Associate Appointments

 Appointments provide part-time employment in teaching and include a waiver of nonresident tuition.
 Assignments involve supervised teaching of undergraduate courses in Spanish and Portuguese, and the normal teaching load is three-four courses per year.
-Detailed information regarding the eligibility requirements and duties of GA can be found in the GA Handbook available from the Graduate Studies Office in the Department of Spanish and Portuguese, Modern Languages 545.
+Detailed information regarding the eligibility requirements and duties of GA can be found in the GA Manual available from the Graduate College website.

 Graduate Assistant Appointment (Working on MA)

 - One Class $ 7,688

 After passing Written and Oral Comprehensive Exams in Fall (ABD):

 - Two Classes: $ 18,250

 Graduate Tuition Waivers (RC waivers) may cover any portion of the graduate student's tution.